winglang/wing/docs/docs/02-concepts/03-compile-targets.md

 ## Portability

-Wing's [cloud library](/docs/category/cloud-resources) has several classes representing abstracted cloud resources, whose APIs are not specific to a single cloud provider.
+The [Wing Cloud Library](/docs/category/cloud-resources) has several classes representing abstracted cloud resources, whose APIs are not specific to a single cloud provider.
 This allows you to write code that can be deployed to any supported cloud environment or provisioning engine.

 Here's an example of a portable code snippet: